 What is the Google Speed Update?

-Google’s ‘Speed Update’ is a new ranking algorithm which went live in July this year that specifically targets the mobile experience.
-In a recent announcement, Google said that only web pages that “deliver the slowest experience to users” will be impacted by the update, adding that this new algorithm will only impact a small percentage of queries on the search engine.
+Google’s ‘Speed Update’ is a ranking algorithm which went live in July 2018, specifically targeting the mobile experience.
+Upon its inception, Google said that only web pages that “deliver the slowest experience to users” will be impacted by the update, adding that this algorithm will only impact a small percentage of queries on the search engine.
 However, it is clear that Google is pushing for a faster mobile experience, stating on their blog that data suggests “people really care about the speed of their webpage”.
-If you want to ensure none of your web page rankings drop due to poor speed performance on mobile, it’s time to consider how your website performance affects the user’s experience.
+If you want to ensure that poor speed performance on mobile, doesn’t impact your site’s ability to rank, it’s time to consider how your website performance affects the user’s experience.

 How can you check your speed?